newamericafoundation/MDDL/packages/infra/README.md

 2. A wildcard certificate in your application region (above, this is `us-west-2`) - can be validated by the above Hosted Zone
 3. A wildcard certificate in `us-east-1` for the cloudfront hosting for the web app - can be validated by the above Hosted Zone

-If you want fully qualified certificates, you'll need 1 certificate for the API (in the application region) and one certificate for the web app hosting (in `us-east-1`) for each "city stack".
+If you want fully qualified certificates, you'll need:

+1. 1 certificate for the API in the application region for each "city stack".
+1. 1 certificate for the web app hosting in `us-east-1` for each "city stack".
+1. [If using the auth stack] 1 certificate for the auth hosted domain in `us-east-1`.

+### Initial Environment Deployments

+It can be easier for first time deployments to deploy the stacks manually to resolve any "teething" issues faster.
+The suggested order for deployment is:

+1. Auth Stacks
+2. Data Store Stacks
+3. City Stacks

+#### Auth Stack Deployment notes

+There is an issue with bringing up Cognito and Styling the UI in a single change set.
+The `UserPoolUICustomizationAttachment` resource requires the domain to already be attached, but the `CustomDomain` resource returns before it is "active" (which can take up to 15 minutes).
+To assist with this, switch the `deployUiCustomization` flag to `false` for first time deploy, and then once the Domain is "active" in Cognito, set it to `true` and redeploy.

 ### Initial CI/CD Deployment